Rusty Wright is in his second season of his second stint as an assistant coach at UTC. He returns as the linebackers coach for the Mocs.

 A veteran of the SoCon, Wright Wright also spent seven seasons on the UTC staff from 1996-02 where he served in various roles, including coaching the linebackers, tackles, tight ends, special teams and the junior varsity squad.

-Wright was a four-year letter winner at Chattanooga from 1992-95.
+He was a four-year letter winner at Chattanooga from 1992-95.
 He caught over 50 passes as a tight-end in his career, playing on offenses that included future NFL players Terrell Owens, Jerry Ellison and Marrio Greer.

 Prior to his stint at Reinhardt, Wright spent the 2010 season as the linebackers coach at Furman, preceded by one year as the defensive line coach at Gardner-Webb.
-He also coached four years at Miami (Ohio) University.
-The Redhawks won two Mid-American East Division titles in his tenure.
+He coached first team All-SoCon linebacker Kadarron Anderson at Furman and 2009 Big South Freshman of the Year Matt Goods at GWU.